 - Continue work with states and territories to increase public sector e-Invoicing adoption.

-The BER has three proposed implementation phases:
+The BER proposed three provisional implementation phases:

 - From July 1, 2023: All companies can require their large trading partners to send them e-Invoices in the Peppol format.
 Large companies will be obligated to send e-Invoices in the PEPPOL format upon the request of the BER.